 Instrumentalists of high school age and up are invited to participate at Mass whenever they can.
 Many of our instrumentalists have played for Holy Days, concerts, and other special occasions, but instrumentalists are welcome to play anytime they can be prepared.
 Rehearsals will be arranged on an individual basis.

-For more information on any of our ensembles, stop by the organ after Mass or contact Rob by phone or email.
+For more information on any of our ensembles, stop by the organ after mass or contact Christy.

 The Sacristans help prepare the worship space and altar for Mass as well as keep the Sacristy in order.
 They have a reverence for the sanctuary and for all articles and sacred vessels used in worship and liturgical activities.
 Training is provided by appointment if you are interested in this ministry.

 The mission of the Ushers is to provide assistance to our fellow parishioners and visitors to our parish.
 We greet all with a warm welcome and smile.
 We open doors, assist with seating, collect the gifts, and hand out programs and bulletins.
 We provide other assistance as requested by our Pastor, parish office, or other ministries.
 Any parishioner, age 16 or older, is welcome to join the Usher Ministry.

 Assist wedding party at Church prior to their marital ceremony.

 Knights of Columbus (KofC)